GEO-BON/bon-in-a-box-pipelines/pipelines/New-pipeline/pipeline-tutorial-template.md

 *Write any necessary data, API keys, or anything else that the user may need before they run the pipeline.*

 ## Running the pipeline
-*Explain the pipeline steps (i.e. scripts) here so the user understands what each step is doing.
+*Explain the pipeline inputs, steps (i.e. scripts), and outputs here so the user understands what each step is doing.
 This can include diagrams or screenshots if it will help the user.
 This should include information about how to understand the results.*

 ### *For example:*
 ### Pipeline inputs